|notes||notes by Holmes to augment some lessons, starting with a syllabus|

 Answer: solve problems.

 Maybe that sounds simplistic or obvious, but lots of otherwise-good students don't know it or do it.
-Alternatives like "re-read your notes" may have worked well for you in other courses.
+Alternatives like "re-read your notes" may work in other courses.
 But to improve as a student, learn to recognize differences between courses, so you can study in ways that accommodate these differences.
-Don't believe me; listen to Ann Velenchik, an economics professor at Wellesley (a well-respected college for women), explain the issue well in 1 minute.
-She contrasts "solve problems" with "re-read your notes".
-(Maybe Dr. Velenchik is addressing guidance counselors in this video.)

 Where can you find problems to solve?
 Here are some answers:

-The homework is the best source, because it shows you the kinds of problem that are important enough that I asked you to spend your valuable-to-me time on them.
-Tests aim to show you and me the answer to the question "Did you understand the homework?"
+The homework is the best source, because it shows you the kinds of problem that I think are important.
+(I care deeply about spending your homework-doing time only on important problems.)
+Tests aim to answer the question "Did you understand the homework?"
 To that end, test problems resemble homework problems.
 Moreover, tests often include a problem that appeared as homework.

 Tests from previous semesters.
 I provide these when I can.

-Proposed test questions from you or other students.
-Student-proposed test questions, shared on Piazza, are always welcome.
-If the questions look important enough and are of appropriate difficulty for a test, I can use them and thereby save myself work.
+Proposed test questions from you or other students, shared on Piazza.
+If the questions look important enough and are of appropriate difficulty, I can use them and thereby save myself work.
 The authors of these problems typically do well on them.
 Win-win, eh?

 In summary, solve homework problems and review problems and solutions in preparation for tests.

-Tests are given on the last day of the week, in accordance with the school's effort to avoid having students take many tests on a single day.
-Even with this coordination, tests in this course frequently overlap with social studies tests because both are coordinated with the ends of marking periods.
+Tests are given on the last day of the week, to avoid having students take many tests on a single day.
+Even with this scheduling, tests in this course frequently overlap with social studies tests.

-A test on a particular Friday covers only material from classes through the preceding Wednesday two days earlier, and from homework due before the preceding Thursday's class.
-That limitation gives people time to learn the material via homework and to ask questions about that homework.
+A test on a particular Friday covers only material from classes through the Wednesday two days earlier, and from homework due on Thursday one day before the test.
+That limitation gives people time to learn the material via homework, and to ask questions about that homework.